Chicken Drumstick - 105.45mg lysine, 79.09mg arginine per 100g

 Category Overview

 Poultry is a lean meat that is high in protein and lysine.
-Poultry can help stunt or soothe the severity of herpes outbreaks, as lysine can slow down the replication of the herpes virus.
+Poultry can help slow down or lessen the severity of herpes outbreaks, as lysine can slow down the replication of the herpes virus.
 Poultry also contains iron, phosphorus, and vitamin B6, which are important for energy production and red blood cell formation.
 Chicken and turkey are some of the poultry that have more lysine than arginine with usually around 30% to 40% more.

 This means that you can eat chicken and poultry without any concerns about herpes transmission.